Kahoza/trip_planner_fcm_digital/README.md

 - At the moment the date format is YYYY-MM-DD, taking the base city of the user, adjust the format of the date, so if for example the base city of the user is SVQ (Seville) use DD-MM-YYYY instead
 - Use the name of the city instead of the IATA, so instead of trip to BCN return trip to Barcelona
 - The FlightService, TrainService and HotelService are parsing the line and matching each part of the information of the segment based on the splitted line, if the segment comes in a different format, the parsing won't be successful, this could be done using a Regex instead
+- Take advantge of the base city of the user.
+Taking a segment with base city as origin, we could match it with the return trip to avoid further iterations
+- We are not validating the type of file, we could add a validation to make sure the script is only used when a txt file is provided
+- If we pass an empty input file, nothing gets printed.
+We could add a message to the user in case this happens for them to verify the file they provided
+- We create a trip even with only one segment, maybe we could handle this situation better and inform the user about it, in case they forgot to book transportation / accommodation
+- If the base city is not provided, instead of not running the script, we could simply inform the user but still group the segments into trips